ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * `OptionalNode` is a subtype of `OptionalNodes` via coercion since the `OptionalNode` instance `Node(n)` can be coerced to the `OptionalNodes` instance `Nodes(l)`, where `l` is a nodelist consisting of just the node `n`.

-The syntactic validity of function expressions can now be defined in terms of this type system.
+The type correctness of function expressions can now be defined in terms of this type system.

-### Syntactic Validity of Function Expressions
+### Type Correctness of Function Expressions

-A function expression is syntactically valid if all the following are true:
+A function expression is correctly typed if all the following are true:

-* It conforms to the ABNF syntax above.
 * If it occurs as a `filter-path` in an existence test, the function is defined to have result type `OptionalNodes` or one of its subtypes.
 * If it occurs as a `comparable` in a comparison, the function